Staff Profile

 Dr Leesa Clarke

-Associate Head, Language and Linguistics
+Associate Head: Language and Linguistics, Senior Lecturer

-I am a Senior Lecturer in Language and Linguistics and my focus is on clinical and educational aspects of linguistics.
 I teach on both undergraduate and postgraduate programmes, as well as supervising research at BA, MA and PhD level.
-I am the Learning Support Lead for Language and Linguistics, and also a member of the School Ethics Panel.
+I am a member of the School Ethics Panel and the University’s Appeals and Conduct Committee.

 Further information